antoineco/aco-tomcat/README.md

 **Logging**

-Some extra documentation about [log4j](http://logging.apache.org/log4j/)'s usage with tomcat is available on [this page](http://tomcat.apache.org/tomcat-8.0-doc/logging.html#Using_Log4j).
+Some extra documentation about [log4j](http://logging.apache.org/log4j/)'s usage with Tomcat is available on [this page](http://tomcat.apache.org/tomcat-8.0-doc/logging.html#Using_Log4j).

 #####`log_path`
 Absolute path to the log directory.
 Defaults to `/var/log/${service_name}`.